naranglovish/BOMBERMAN-GAME/bomberman/README.md

 Language:  Python 3.5.3

 ##RUN:
-do python main.py to run the game
+- - - - -do python main.py to run the game - - - - -

 ##RULES:
 X - Wall